ID2221KTH/id2221kth.github.io/assignments.md

 <hr>
 # **Reading Assignments**
-For each reading assignments, you are asked to read two papers and write a short review (max. three pages).
+For each reading assignment, you are asked to read two papers and write a short review (max. three pages).
 Each reading assignment has five points.
-The reviews should have the following parts:
+The reviews should have the following sections:
 * **Motivation:** describe the motivation of the paper, and explain WHY the addressed problem is interesting and important to be solved.
 * **Contributions:** explain the main contributions of the paper, and present WHAT the solved problems are.
 * **Solution:** very briefly explain HOW the authors solve the mentioned problems.
-* **You opinion:** compare the two papers and explain how they are related to each other.
+* **You opinion:** compare the two papers and explain how they are related to/different from each other.

 ### General reading instruction
 * How to read a paper [[pdf]](/papers/paper-reading.pdf)